rOpenGov/rqog/README.md

 >The main objective of our research is to address the theoretical and empirical problem of how political institutions of high quality can be created and maintained.
 A second objective is to study the effects of Quality of Government on a number of policy areas, such as health, the environment, social policy, and poverty.
 We approach these problems from a variety of different theoretical and methodological angles.

-**Quality of Government institute** provides data in five different data sets
+**Quality of Government institute** provides data in five different data sets, both in cross-sectional and longitudinal versions:

 1. [QoG Basic Data](http://www.qog.pol.gu.se/data/datadownloads/qogbasicdata/)
 2. [QoG Standard Data](http://www.qog.pol.gu.se/data/datadownloads/qogstandarddata/)